Vennilavan12/FinalProject/README.md

 1. Create a Dockerfile for the Node.js application.
 2. Use `package.json` to install dependencies and copy files.
-3. Build and test the Node.js application:
+3. Build and test the Node.js application.
+4. if you are facing any issues on opening application check database connection.
     ```bash
     docker build -t project .
     docker run -d -p 80:4000 project